jerom18/webserver-rtorrent-rutorrent-ftp-installer/README.md

 webserver-rtorrent-rutorrent-ftp-installer
 ==========================================

-Installs a webserver, rtorrent, rutorrent and ftps in a couple of easy steps.
+Installs a webserver, rtorrent, rutorrent, webmin and ftps in a couple of easy steps.

 To install on Ubuntu -